factorie/factorie/README.txt

 You can also run a latent Dirichlet allocation (LDA) topic model.
 Assume that "mytextdir" is a directory name containing many plain text documents each in its own file.
 Then typing
-$ bin/fac lda --read-dirds mytextdir --num-topics 20 --num-iterations 100
+$ bin/fac lda --read-dirs mytextdir --num-topics 20 --num-iterations 100
 will run 100 iterations of a sparse collapsed Gibbs sampling on all the documents, and print out the results every 10 iterations.
 FACTORIE's LDA implementation is faster than MALLET's.